mdoery/fake_lunch_hub/README.md

-== README

 Jason Swett has a nice tutorial to run AngularJS on Rails: http://angularonrails.wpengine.com/wire-ruby-rails-angularjs-single-page-application-updated-2016/

 However, his environment is not fully specified, so in following the tutorial, I got quite a few non-trivial errors.

-This is what I did to get his demo up and running on an AWS instance using Ubuntu 14.04:
+This is what I did to get his demo up and running on an AWS instance using Ubuntu 14.04.
+This tutorial assumes you've got your AWS instance set up, and that you can ssh into it.
+I ssh'd in as the user "ubuntu", which has root permissions.

 First, install rvm.
-This is the Ruby Version Manager, which allows you to switch between different versions of Ruby:
+This is the Ruby Version Manager, which allows you to switch between different versions of Ruby.
+If you do not use the correct version of ruby and various gems, you will run into problems:

 ```
 sudo apt-add-repository -y ppa:rael-gc/rvm